ophian/serendipity_event_staticpage/README.md

 - [x] Added undocumented feature since 3.50 to the Readme
 - [x] Consistent cleanups - stringify booleans in config options, set and fix fallbacks and review sidebar plugin
 - [x] Fix $nav array exception gathering values for an entry without any navigational options set
-- [x] Workaround SQLite install bug, while not being able to alter and change complicated tables changes (#377)
+- [x] Workaround SQLite install bug, while not being able to ALTER and fully support other table changes (#377)
 - [x] Changed SVG since SVG title attributes were not read - see https://gist.github.com/davidhund/564331193e1085208d7e
 - [x] Changed requirement to min PHP 5.3, which removes deprecated sortByOrder() method.
 - [x] Added a "default fallback" frontend "plugin_staticpage_includeentry.tpl file", for the case it was previously set in a template OR included by an entry, when switching to a new theme without having this file.
 - [x] Fix access permissions in backend
-- [x] Append all CSS to eventData
+- [x] Append all CSS to eventData (includes earlier fix for frontend CSS)
 - [x] Consistent use of serendipity_db_bool() config default values
 - [x] Now uses load_language API - extends sidebar plugin to v.1.27
 - [x] Added S9y 2.0.0 - 2.0.99 backend configgroup placeholder ability by script
 - [x] Minor markup space fixes, update simplepagination, include iconizr template, added title for parent staticpage in list
-- [x] Append frontend CSS to end of eventData stream
 - [x] Fixed POST preview check
-- [x] a little better CSS
+- [x] Minor improvements to CSS
 - [x] Fixed $eventData[0]['type'] 'dir' replacements
 - [x] Fixed $eventData being changed by backend_media_rename hook
 - [x] Update simplePagination Lib